Savings. It's that pot of gold that remains so tantalizingly close but still so far away.

 The end of the rainbow!

-All we'll need to get started saving is to make SMART saving goals — outlined here — so that we can steadily build up the self-discipline, skills, and techniques to stop spending more than we make.
+You don't need an expensive accountant to become a better saver.
+You just need to make SMART saving goals, steadily build up the self-discipline, and apply the right techniques to stop spending more than you make.

 Whether it's socking away $5 a day or $20 a week or $100 a month — towards a positive goal— the end result is more savings than you had before — and that, from all perspectives, is a success.